Planetary Age Calculator

 • Average orbital periods: The calculator uses fixed average orbital periods.
 Real orbits are slightly elliptical, and gravitational interactions cause tiny changes over long time spans, but those effects are negligible for casual age comparisons.

-• Earth-centric years: All values are measured in Earth years.
-Local day lengths, seasons, and calendar systems that a hypothetical colony might use are not modeled.
+• Earth-based units: All values are measured in Earth years before conversion.
+Local day lengths, seasons, and hypothetical colony calendars are not modeled.

-• Calendar details: Leap years, leap seconds, and small adjustments used in human calendars are not part of the formula.
-The tool assumes a smooth, continuous year length.
+• Calendar details: Leap years, leap seconds, and other human calendar adjustments are not part of the formula.
+The tool assumes a smooth orbital definition of a year.

 Common Questions About Age on Other Planets